viamrobotics/docs/docs/components/motor/fake.md

 ---

 Configuring a `fake` motor can be convenient for testing software without using any hardware.
-For example, you can use a `fake` component as a placeholder while waiting on a hardware shipment, so that other components that depend on this motor (for example, a [base](/components/base/)) won't fail to initialize, and your SDK code won't throw errors when it fails to find a physical motor connected to your robot.
+For example, you can use a `fake` component as a placeholder while waiting on a hardware shipment, so that other components that depend on this motor (for example, a [base](/components/base/)) won't fail to initialize, and your SDK code won't throw errors when it fails to find a physical motor connected to your machine.

 {{< tabs name="fake-config">}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `motor` type, then select the `fake` model.
 Enter a name for your motor and click **Create**.